ThDilos/ThDilos.Fox.Origin/README.md

 	(I tried to move all the playsound into this power, only left those in Pounce, in case you get sick of these sounds...)
  	(To temporarily deactivate this skill, do /power revoke @s thorigins:thsound)
 	(To PERMANENTLY deactivate this skill, open (This Mod).jar\data\thorigins\origins\fox.json, remove "thorigins:thsound" and the comma at the end of last line)

+-Hidden Skill 2
+	**ThTrackers**

+	Provides trackers to support Passive Skill 5 Timidity.
+	This power is granted by it, with source "thorigins:global".
+	This power still follows you even you no longer a Red fox origin, you can do /power remove @s thorigins:thtrackers to remove it.

+-Hidden Skill 3&4
+	**ThTransform** & **ThTransformCD**
+	Provides support to transform into the lightning fox, if you have it installed.
+	Detailed explanation check that mod link here:

+	ThTransformCD is granted by ThTransform, with source "thorigins:global".
+	These power still follow you even you no longer a Red fox origin and will not work, you can do /power revokeall @s thorigins:global to remove them, including the Hidden Skill 2.

+**Since the 3 hidden skills are granted, stuff may break.
+In that case, I have written a function for you to revoke them all and reset:**
+**/function thorigins:reset_all**